Silsesquioxane: Antimicrobial silsesquioxanes

 Silsesquioxanes have been functionalized with biocidal quaternary ammonium (QASs) groups to produce antimicrobial coatings.
-QASs are disinfectants, antiseptics, and antifoulants that kill bacteria, fungi, and algae.
-The relatively small size of the silsesquioxane molecule, 2-5 nm, allows a QAS functionalized molecule to have a charge density similar to dendrimers and thus the antimicrobial efficacy is prominent.
+QASs are disinfectants, antiseptics, and antifoulants.
+The relatively small size of the silsesquioxanes, 2-5 nm, allows a QAS functionalized molecule to have a charge density similar to that of some dendrimers and thus the antimicrobial efficacy is prominent.
 Dimethyl-n-octylamine was quaternized by octa(3-chloropropylsilsesquioxane), (T-ClPr)8.
-The resulting material exhibited antimicrobial efficacy for the prevention of growth of both Gram-positive and Gram-negative bacteria.

 Array of QAS functionalized polyhedral oligomeric silsesquioxanes (Q-POSS) have been reported.
 These researchers varied the alkyl chain length from –C12H25 to –C18H37 and varied the counter ion between chloride, bromide, and iodine.
-The first reaction was the hydrosilylation between allydimethlamine and octasilane polyhedral oligomeric silsesquioxane via Karstedt's catalyst to make a tertiaryamino-functinoalized silsesquioxane.
+The first reaction was the hydrosilylation between allydimethlamine and octasilane polyhedral oligomeric silsesquioxane via Karstedt's catalyst to make a tertiaryamino-functionalized silsesquioxane.
 The second step was the quaternization of the tertiaryamino groups with an alkyl halide.
 The alkyl halides used were 1-iodooctadecane, 1-bromohexadecane, and 1-chloroctadecane.